-Here are the 12 tips for Crafting Beer Brands to get the Beer Featured in Leading Magazines and Blogs.
+Here are 12 tips for Craft Beer Brands to get the Beer Featured in Leading Magazines and Blogs.

 USA Trade Tasting outlines 12 tips for craft beer brands to get their beer featured by leading magazines and blogs.

 For reviews you only need to send a couple of bottles of each SKU, however, the more you send the merrier.
 Sending a carton or two for the editorial staff Friday afternoon drinks is always a good idea, and even attending the drinks to network or provide a product tasting with the staff.
 If delivering beer, and you don’t plan it with the editor, then be prepared to not see them, and have the carton labeled with their name and your details.
 If you do get a chance to talk to the editor or blogger, then have a sample bottle or 6-pack just for them, plus a bottle for the tasting panel if they aren’t the ones tasting the beer for the magazine or blog.
 Give them some merchandise or something that leaves a lasting impression.
 When sending samples, you could also include a flash drive (branded or not) or CD with all the images of your brand identity, which is convenient.